 On Thursday, February 3 at 6:00 p.m., a virtual community meeting was held on the Zoom platform that was broadcasted to in-person attendees at the Peter C. Fogo Recreation Center.
 The purpose of the meeting was to give a recap on the study, share the news that the study has transitioned into a project, and discuss the scope of the first phase of the design.

-On Tuesday, April 26, 2022, Pasadena Parks and Recreation Department and Houston Parks Board hosted a free, family-friendly event at Pasadena's Memorial Park, featuring Bay Area Cycling for a tutorial on bike maintenance and safety.
+On Tuesday, April 26, 2022, Pasadena Parks and Recreation Department, Pasadena EDC, and Houston Parks Board hosted a free, family-friendly event at Pasadena's Memorial Park, featuring Bay Area Cycling for a tutorial on bike maintenance and safety.

 Attendees learned about the Vince Bayou Greenway Project and the effort to transform Vince Bayou with recreational elements, including a trail between Pasadena’s Memorial Park and Strawberry Park.
 People also had the opportunity to provide input on the project's design and participate in a bike ride that included fun trivia questions along the way.